This 1-week Oman itinerary will help you to discover the best places to visit.

 Just below Muscat on the coast, you can find Qantab beach.
 It’s a secluded beach located just 15 minutes from Muscat.
 The crystal-clear waters and the white sandy beach looked like being in Aruba.

-We met a local Omani that showed us the coastline and told us all about the turtles and the construction of the resorts that endanger the territory of the turtles.
+We met a local Omani who showed us the coastline and told us all about the turtles and the construction of the resorts that endanger the territory of the turtles.
 Luckily Qantab beach was still untouched and authentic.

 I prefer a tour with a local always above a commercial organized tour!
 Locals will tell you so much more and you get to hear the authentic story of Oman.